Aryna Sabalenka: 2018: Newcomer of the Year, Premier 5 title

-After playing relatively few WTA events in 2017, Sabalenka utilized her higher ranking to play exclusively on the WTA Tour in 2018.
+After playing relatively few WTA events in 2017, Sabalenka used her higher ranking to play exclusively on the WTA Tour 2018.
 She reached two quarterfinals to begin the year, but lost her opening-round match at the Australian Open to top-ranked Australian and world No. 18 Ashleigh Barty.
 She then won her first matches at a Premier tournament with a third-round appearance at the Indian Wells Open before the early-year hardcourt season came to a close, including a victory over No. 19, Svetlana Kuznetsova.

-Sabalenka began the clay-court season by reaching a second career final at the Ladies Open Lugano, where she finished runner-up to No. 20, Elise Mertens.
+Sabalenka began the clay-court season by reaching a second career final at the Ladies Open Lugano, where she finished runner-up to No. 20 Elise Mertens.
 This success put her in the top 50 for the first time.
-However, she did not win another match for the rest of the clay-court season, including a first-round defeat to No. 22, Kiki Bertens, at the French Open.
+However, she did not win another match for the rest of the clay-court season; this included a first-round loss to No. 22 Kiki Bertens at the French Open.
 Sabalenka had stronger results on grass, playing in tune-ups during each of the three weeks before Wimbledon.
-She made it to the quarterfinals at the Rosmalen Grass Court Championships and the final at the Premier-level Eastbourne International.
-At the latter event, she won five consecutive three-set matches, including three over top 20 opponents and her first top-ten victory against defending champion and world No. 7, Karolína Plíšková.
-Sabalenka lost the final to world No. 2, Caroline Wozniacki.
+She made it to the quarterfinals at the Rosmalen Grass Court Championships and the final at the Premier level Eastbourne International.
+At the latter event, she won five consecutive three-set matches, including three over top 20 opponents and her first top-ten victory against defending champion and world No. 7 Karolína Plíšková.
+Sabalenka lost the final to world No. 2 Caroline Wozniacki.
 For the third consecutive Grand Slam event, she went out in the first round at Wimbledon.